-ApexSQL Doc is a tool that is used for SQL Server database documentation as well as SSIS packages, SSRS reports and SSAS cubes.
+ApexSQL Doc is a tool that is used for SQL Server database documentation as well as SSIS packages, SSRS reports, SSAS cubes, Tableau sites and SharePoint farms.
 With ApexSQL Doc it’s possible to specify the exact server objects, attributes, database objects and specific object instances that can be generated in the documentation.

 Document packages from the File system